RPA Framework

 First steps to start developing:

-4. if testing against Robocorp Robot which is using devdata/env.json
+5. if testing against Robocorp Robot which is using devdata/env.json:

 • set environment variables

-• or poetry build and use resulting .whl file (in the dist/ directory) in the Robot conda.yaml
+• or uv build and use the resulting .whl file (in the dist/ directory) in the Robot conda.yaml

 • common ROBOT_ARGS from Robocorp Robot template: --report NONE --outputdir output --logtitle "Task log"

-7. invoke lint to make sure that code formatting is according to rpaframework repository guidelines.
-It is possible and likely that Github action will fail the if developer has not linted the code changes.
-Code formatting is based on black and flake8 and those are run with the invoke lint.
+8. invoke lint to make sure that code formatting follows rpaframework repository guidelines.
+Formatting is based on black and flake8 and those are run with invoke lint.

-• poetry update and/or invoke install-local --package <package name>
+• uv sync and/or invoke install-local --package <package name>

 • make docs

-• open docs/build/html/index.html with the browser to view the changes or execute make local and navigate to localhost:8000 to view docs as a live local webpage.
+• open docs/build/html/index.html in a browser, or run make local and navigate to localhost:8000 for a live preview.

 # Before